RedHatInsights/bonfire/README.md

 **Please note**: When using the Github token (classic), it **must have** the `read:project` scope for the template fetching to work!

-## Using Docker
+## Using a container image (podman/docker)

-We provide a Docker image at quay.io/cloudservices/bonfire.
+We provide a container image at quay.io/cloudservices/bonfire.
 The image wraps a Python virtual environment with **crc-bonfire** installed on it.

-In order to use Bonfire you have to provide either a valid KUBE_CONFIG or a URL and a TOKEN to connect to the target Openshift cluster.
+In order to use Bonfire you have to provide either a valid KUBECONFIG or a URL and a TOKEN to connect to the target OpenShift cluster.

-The container's entrypoint already invokes the **bonfire** CLI with the arguments passed to the container, so you should be able to run any bonfire command you'd typically run by using:
+The container's entrypoint already invokes the **bonfire** CLI with the arguments passed to the container, so you should be able to run any bonfire command you'd typically run, for example:

 ```
 podman run -it --rm quay.io/cloudservices/bonfire version